temporalio/documentation/docs/reference/tctl/batch/list.md

 The `tctl batch list` command lists all batch joba.

-`tctl batch list <options> <arguments...>`

-The following option modifies the behavior of the command.
+The following modifier controls the behavior of the command.

 ### `--pagesize`